 Oatmeal Chocolate Peanut Butter Bars

 Today I’m sharing my oatmeal chocolate peanut butter bars.
-I confess I love peanut butter, and if you combine it with chocolate, it’s a winner in my book.
+I love peanut butter; combining it with chocolate makes it a winner in my book.
 We love peanut butter ice cream and peanut butter sandwiches, and I’m known to grab a spoon and eat peanut butter right out of the jar as well!
-I love to spread it on Ritz crackers, I could go on and on.
+I love to spread it on Ritz crackers, and I could go on and on.

 These bars are so easy to make with oatmeal, semi-sweet chocolate chips, peanut butter chips, and peanut butter!
-They are perfect for your next family reunion, or to take to a neighborhood party.
+They are perfect for your next family reunion or to take to a neighborhood party.
+Please note that as of May 2025, I am hearing about chocolate shortages.
+Please stock up on cocoa, chocolate chips, and your favorite candy!

 Kitchen Items You May Need: